Last Updated on April 7, 2022 by InfomediaNG

-There are lots of misconceptions about cut off mark set by the Joint Admission Matriculation Board (JAMB) every year, which has been causing controversy.
+There are lots of misconceptions about cut off mark set by the Joint Admission Matriculation Board (JAMB) every year.
+It has been causing controversy.

-Let’s assume JAMB cutoff mark is 200, and a prospective law student, who chose University of Ilorin as his first choice scores 250.
+Let’s assume JAMB’s cutoff mark is 200, and a prospective law student, who chose the University of Ilorin as his first choice scores 250.

-The fact that he scored above the JAMB cutoff mark isn’t a guaranty that he’ll secure admission at UNILORIN, if the scores of other candidates that are aspiring to study the same course are far higher than his.
+The fact that he scored above the JAMB cut off mark isn’t a guarantee that he’ll secure admission at UNILORIN if the scores of other candidates that are aspiring to study the same course are far higher than an applicant with 250.

 The above analysis applies to other scores.

 JAMB Cut-off mark is only a threshold below which no institution can admit candidates – Oloyede